Skip to main content

 Global installs

-You can install packages globally using bun i -g <package>.
-This will install into a .bun/install/global/node_modules folder inside your home directory by default.
+Install packages globally with bun i -g <package>.
+By default, they go into a .bun/install/global/node_modules folder inside your home directory.

 # Install a package globally